dedis/popstellar/docs/messageData.md

         "lao_id": {
             "type": "string",
             "contentEncoding": "base64",
-            "$comment": "ID of the remote LAO"
+            "$comment": "ID of the other LAO"
         },
         "server_address": {
             "type": "string",
             "pattern": "^(ws|wss):\/\/.*(:\\d{0,5})?\/.*$",
-            "$comment": "public address of the remote organizer server" },
+            "$comment": "public address of the other organizer server" },
         "public_key": {
             "type": "string",
             "contentEncoding": "base64",
-            "$comment": "public key of the remote organizer" },
+            "$comment": "public key of the other organizer" },
         "challenge": {
           "$ref": "../message.json",